-The way in which the Ptolemy variety produces $(\psl,P)$-representations is more practical for computation, compared to the gluing equation variety, in the sense that there is no need to construct a pseudo-developing map.
-Also, there is a surjective map $\psi$ defined tetrahedron-wise between these two varieties with the following commuting diagram (see Theorem 1.12 of \cite{garoufalidis2015gluing}):
+The way in which the Ptolemy variety produces holonomy representations is more practical, compared to the gluing equation variety, in the sense that there is no need to construct pseudo-developing maps.
+Moreover, one can say that the Ptolemy variety is more \emph{efficient} than the gluing equation variety, as its coordinates directly produce the shapes of the ideal tetrahedra.
+Indeed, there is a surjective regular map $\psi$ defined tetrahedron-wise with the following diagram (\cite[Theorem~1.12]{garoufalidis2015complex}):

-We note that there is an action $T$ called the diagonal action on each $P^\sigma(\Tcal)$ (see \cite{garoufalidis2015ptolemy}) so that the map $\psi$ factors through the action and induces a bijection $\overline{\psi}$: